 Gua Susu (Susu Cave).
 One of the three famous caves (Gua Susu, Gua Payung, dan Gua Manik) at Rinjani.

-Sendanggile Waterfall, which is located in the foot of Rinjani mountain, it’s has amazing view, so you have to visit this place.
+Sendanggile Waterfall, which is located at the foot of Rinjani mountain, has an amazing view, so you have to visit this place.

 Things to Do